CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 You can find the [tutorial source code here](https://github.com/Asana/app-components-example-app).

+To test and render the different capabilities of App Components dynamically, you may access the [UI Builder](/docs/ui-builder).

 **App Components are currently in open beta**.
 For the latest updates and announcements, [subscribe to our developer forum](https://forum.asana.com/c/api/app-components-beta/150).